FAQs on updates to the Drinking Water Quality Assurance Rules 2026

 Q: What is meant by a suitably qualified and experienced person (SQEP) under the rules?

-A: Depending on which part of the rules this applies to, it could be a hydrogeologist, drinking-water scientist/engineer, or a broader category of water-sector professionals with proven competency.
-The Authority will develop further guidance on who may be considered a SQEP.
+A: Depending on which part of the Rules this applies to, it could be a hydrogeologist, drinking-water scientist/engineer, or a broader category of water sector professionals with proven competency.
+The Authority will develop further guidance on who may be considered a suitably qualified and experienced person (SQEP).

 Q: How should a supplier determine whether a person is a SQEP, and what evidence should be kept?